The Pennsylvania Gaming Control Board (PGCB) levied two casinos with fines related to free slot play on Wednesday.

 September PA casino slot revenue

-In September, Mount finished sixth out of the twelve state casinos for total slot revenue with $12.7 million.
+In September, Mount Airy finished sixth out of the 12 state casinos for total slot revenue with $12.7 million.
 It was a 3% increase from last September.
 Rivers Casino Philadelphia brought in $10.8 million in slot revenue in September, ranking ninth.
-It represents about a 20% year-over-year decrease.
-All casinos currently operate at 50% capacity with some slot machines turned off to enforce social distancing.
+That represents about a 20% year-over-year decrease.
+Amid the coronavirus pandemic, all casinos are currently operating at 50% capacity, with some slot machines turned off to enforce social distancing.